TheRealTimo/IFF_2018-2020/README.md

 # IFF_2018-2020
-This is the GitHub repository hosting the code for the IFF website.
+This repository contains all the code and neccesary files, such as videos or photos that are needed for the IFF website which can be found here: iff.wab.edu